 In between all the maiming and churchly creepiness, we get a passing history lesson on the war on witches; the villainous Elondra Sharack (Carole Goldman) was executed in 1692 during an inquisition by Father Andrew Pike (Robert Symonds).
 A good number of innocent people were killed in reality, but here it’s safe to say Sharack is at least guilty of being a daughter of the Devil.
 Even so, she died at the hands of the church — Elondra was drowned in the nearby lake — after swearing vengeance on future generations.
 While the obvious route would have been having audiences sympathize with a wrongly accused witch and in turn somehow excuse her wanton slaughtering, the writers made a bold decision to just let evil be evil.

-“[This] terror tour is abundant with outlandish kills, brainless witch fodder, and Italianate spookery.”
+“[This] terror tour is abundant with outlandish kills, brainless witch fodder, and an Italianate aesthetic.”